davidp799/patco-today/README.md

 [Terms and Conditions](terms-conditions.md)

 ## License

-This Privacy Policy Template is licensed under the GNU General Public License, version 3 (GPLv3) and is distributed free of charge.
+Patco Today is license under the GNU General Public License, version 3 (GPLv3) and is distributed free of charge.
+Copyright (C) 2022  Davidp799

+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+  You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Quick links